Security Status

 Public transport

-German public transport operates on an honour basis.
-This means that you are trusted to have the correct ticket but you must produce that ticket immediately if asked to do so by a ticket inspector.
+German public transport is generally barrier-free, meaning that passengers are trusted to have the correct ticket and must produce it immediately if asked to do so by a ticket inspector.
 Ticket inspectors are often dressed in plain clothes and will not make an exception for non-German speakers.
-If you are caught without a valid ticket or pass you will have to pay an on-the-spot fine which could be €60 or more.
-The Embassy of Ireland in Berlin cannot assist you to avoid paying a fine.
-We can send you a list of English-speaking lawyers in Germany should you wish to pursue the matter privately.
+There are fines for travelling without a valid ticket, so ensure you have purchased the correct ticket for your needs and validated the ticket, if required.
+The Embassy cannot assist with disputes over fines, but can provide a list of English-speaking lawyers should you wish to pursue the matter privately.

 Jaywalking